-There are 22 properties on this tour that were built from 1730 to 1776.
-Click on a map marker to see the name, then click on the name to see that place page.
-Or, scroll down to see a gallery of properties on this tour.
-Click on any photo to see that place page.
+The 22 properties on this tour were built from 1730 to 1776.
+Click on a map marker to see the property name, then click the name to learn more.
+Or, scroll down to see a gallery of all properties.
+Click any photo to learn more.

 Relatively little remains of Providence’s pre-revolutionary development, but these places and buildings make up in quality and significance what they lack in number.
 They include streets, public spaces, and several dozen houses, private institutions, and civic structures.
 Today they seem to blend into the city that unfolded around them, but each presents an eloquent and unique testament to a way of life so different from today’s.